Weight control and dietPrint-Friendly

-Excess body fat around the abdomen (the apple shape) is a more consistent predictor of heart problems and health risks than BMI.
+Excess body fat around the abdomen (the apple shape or android fat distribution) is a more consistent predictor of heart problems and health risks than BMI.

 Waist-Hip Ratio.
 The distribution of fat can be evaluated by dividing waist size by hip size.
 For example, a woman with a 30-inch waist and 40-inch hip circumference would have a ratio of 0.75; one with a 41-inch waist and 39-inch hips would have a ratio of 1.05.
 The lower the ratio the better.
 The risk of heart disease rises sharply for women with ratios above 0.8 and for men with ratios above 1.0.

 Anthropometry.
 Anthropometry is the measurement of skin fold thickness in different areas, particularly around the triceps, shoulder blades, and hips.
 This measurement is useful for determining how much weight is due to muscle or fat.